Empty Stomach Acidity — Causes, Symptoms & What to Eat or Drink

 - Symptoms worsen on an empty stomach

+Bile reflux feels slightly different from acid reflux.
+It is often more bitter than sour, associated with nausea, and worse in the morning.
 Liver health, sleep timing, alcohol intake, and fatty dinners can all affect bile flow.

-The liver and gallbladder may release bile irregularly.
+Yes.
+The liver is highly active during night metabolic cycles.
+If you sleep late, eat heavy dinner, or consume alcohol or excess fried food, the liver and gallbladder may release bile irregularly.
 This can irritate the stomach lining by morning, even without eating.
+Poor sleep also increases acid sensitivity, making symptoms feel stronger.

+Ayurveda explains this through Pitta imbalance.
 Pitta governs digestion, heat, and transformation.
 When Pitta is aggravated:

 - Digestive fire becomes sharp